paralect/ship/doc/docs/deployment/digital-ocean.md

 ![CloudFlare API](/img/deployment/digital-ocean/cloudflare-api.png)

-Select the **Proxied** option that will proxy all traffic through Cloudflare It does a lot of awesome work, you can read more about it [here](https://developers.cloudflare.com/dns/manage-dns-records/reference/proxied-dns-records/).
+Select the **Proxied** option that will proxy all traffic through Cloudflare.
+It does a lot of awesome work, you can read more about it [here](https://developers.cloudflare.com/dns/manage-dns-records/reference/proxied-dns-records/).
 In our case we use it for automatic **SSL** certificates generation.